mv-2112/canonical-openstack-docs/how-to/troubleshooting/inspecting-the-cluster.rst

 ::

-   sudo microk8s.kubectl logs --namespace openstack --container charm <pod_name>
+   sudo k8s kubectl logs --namespace openstack --container charm <pod_name>

 [note type=“information”] **Information**: The charm container logs are also available through ``juju debug-log -m openstack``, and will be